DED9

 Learning the machine

-Modern data-driven applications require machine learning to quickly process the enormous volume, variety, and velocity of data and automate decision-making.
+Modern data-driven applications require machine learning to quickly process data’s enormous volume, variety, and velocity and automate decision-making.
 For use cases such as fraud detection in gaming and financial services, real-time bidding in ad tech, and matchmaking in dating and ride-sharing, the ability to process live data and make decisions in tens of milliseconds is critical.

-Redis gives you a fast in-memory data store to quickly build, train, and deploy machine learning models.
+Redis gives you a fast in-memory data store to build, train, and deploy machine learning models quickly.

 Real-time analysis